Free cookie consent management tool by TermsFeed Generator What Modern PHP Looks Like in 2025 | Amir Kamizi

 Core Language Features and Syntax

-• Typed Properties and Union Types: Strong typing is now the norm, not the exception.
+• Typed Properties and Union Types: Strong typing is the standard in modern PHP applications.

-• Readonly Classes and Properties: Immutable data structures are officially supported.
+• Readonly Classes and Properties: Immutable data structures are now first-class citizens.

-• First-Class Callable Syntax: Cleaner and more expressive function references.
+• First-Class Callable Syntax: Cleaner, more expressive function references make the language feel modern and flexible.

 }